AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 universal restoration, in which she rises into a grand description of the purifying effects of all future punishment, and the separation thereby of the evil from the good in man, and the entire destruction of all evil.
 Her words tell us their mutual views.
-On the \"all in all\'\'[^334] of Paul she says:
+On the "all in all''[^334] of Paul she says:

-\"The Word seems to me to lay down the doctrine of the perfect obliteration of wickedness, for if God shall be in all things that are, obviously wickedness shall not be in them.\" \"For it is necessary that at some time evil should be removed utterly and entirely from the realm of being....For since by its very nature evil cannot exist apart from free choice, when all free choice becomes in the power of God, shall not evil advance to utter annihilation so that no receptacle for it at all shall be left?\"
+"The Word seems to me to lay down the doctrine of the perfect obliteration of wickedness, for if God shall be in all things that are, obviously wickedness shall not be in them."
+"For it is necessary that at some time evil should be removed utterly and entirely from the realm of being....For since by its very nature evil cannot exist apart from free choice, when all free choice becomes in the power of God, shall not evil advance to utter annihilation so that no receptacle for it at all shall be left?"

-In this conversation in which the sister sustains by far the leading part, the resurrection (*anastasis*) and the restoration (*apokatastasis*) are regarded as synonymous, as when Macrina declares that \"the resurrection is only the restoration of human nature to its pristine condition.\"[^335]
+In this conversation in which the sister sustains by far the leading part, the resurrection (*anastasis*) and the restoration (*apokatastasis*) are regarded as synonymous, as when Macrina declares that "the resurrection is only the restoration of human nature to its pristine condition."[^335]

 On Phil.
-2:10, Macrina declares. \"When the evil has been extirpated in the long cycles of the aeons nothing shall be left outside the boundaries of good, but even from them shall be unanimously uttered the confession of the Lordship of Christ.\"[^336]
+2:10, Macrina declares.
+"When the evil has been extirpated in the long cycles of the aeons nothing shall be left outside the boundaries of good, but even from them shall be unanimously uttered the confession of the Lordship of Christ."[^336]

 She said: "The process of healing shall be proportioned to the measure of evil in each of us, and when the evil is purged and blotted out,